draggeta/docker-ansible-networking/README.md

 The focus of these images are on networking, but they should be usable for most other usecases.

 For now the images consist of Alpine 3.8 as the base, with Python 2 or 3 layered on top.
 Ansible and the networking tools are added on top of these.

+## Extra packages

+* pytest - Runs doc and unit tests
+* yamllint - Validates yaml files for syntax and style
+* ansible-lint - Validates and Ansible files for syntax and style